If you're new to FOM PortfolioBuilder this article is for you.

 Deanery Administrators & ARCP Reviewers new to FOM PortfolioBuilder might find the articles The Deanery Administrator Role on FOM PortfolioBuilder & The ARCP Reviewer Role on FOM PortfolioBuilder helpful.

 If you need assistance using FOM PortfolioBuilder our dedicated team are on hand Monday-Friday, 9-5 (excluding bank holidays).
 Mail us on firstname.lastname@example.org or call +44 800 987 1004.
-If you need help out of these hours, head to our online articles and guides at Building a trainee portfolio We also post news, updates and advice regularly on social media, @fomportfolio on Twitter.
+If you need help out of these hours, head to our online articles and guides at Building a trainee portfolio We also post news, updates and advice on social media, @fomportfolio on Twitter.

 The FOM PortfolioBuilder Team